w3f/General-Grants-Program/grants/grants.md

 For community related grants: [Get Started Here](https://docs.google.com/forms/d/e/1FAIpQLSetcOWe18KQ2E2CkrlEclZ0jkUypw5N5iX1erVcF8TJJxizmQ/viewform)

 Primarily, we are interested in projects that can ideally be completed in 3 months or less.
 It is possible that further funding can occur, but we prefer projects to be smaller in nature and hence a more manageable risk.
-With Polkadot coming online in Q3 2019 (target timeframe), then we would like to have many projects funded and delivered in advance.
+With Polkadot genesis approaching, we would like to have many projects funded and delivered in advance.

 ## Grant Application Types
 There are two separate types of grant application: